Join HawkQuest at the Ute Indian Museum on Saturday July 19!

 Mature Bald Eagle This Bald Eagle (Haliaeetus leucocephalus) is a female born in the spring of 1999.
 She was received from a rehabilitation facility in the State of Washington and is an imprint.

-Golden Eagle The Golden Eagle (Aquila chrysaetos) is a male born in 1988.
+Golden Eagle This Golden Eagle (Aquila chrysaetos) is a male born in 1988.
 HawkQuest received him from a rehabilitation facility in Idaho.
 He is an imprint and, therefore, not releasable.

 Typical length: 30 inches, typical wingspan: 79 inches.